 IMFF 2020: Loparev Family with Third Place Award Trophy.
 All Smiles.

-The 2021 Edition #MFF2021SanDiego is our 10th Year Anniversary of the film festival since we held the first one in 2012.
 We are very proud to have never skipped a beat.
-Even though this year we had to shift gears into a virtual event, we were able to make the deadline to stay on schedule.
+Even though the 2020 & 2021 editions were online.
+In 2020 we had to quickly shift gears in March to create a virtual event in April.
+But we were able to make our deadline to stay on schedule!